Oil tumbles 4% on concerns over Europe curbs, rollouts

-“Continental Europe is tightening the coronavirus measures and thereby further restricting mobility,” Commerzbank analysts said.
-“This is likely to have a correspondingly negative impact on oil demand.”
+“The road to oil demand recovery appears to be full of obstacles as the world continues to fight the COVID-19 pandemic,” Bjornar Tonhaugen, head of oil markets at Rystad Energy.
+“Oil prices are declining again on Tuesday, proving that last week’s correction was not deep enough and that the market had been trading lately with an excessively bullish sentiment, overlooking the pandemic’s risk,” he said.

-Extended lockdowns are being driven by the threat of a third wave of infections, with a new variant of the coronavirus on the continent.
+Extended lockdowns in Europe are being driven by the threat of a third wave, with a new variant of the coronavirus on the continent.

-Germany, Europe’s biggest oil consumer, is extending its lockdown until April 18 and asked citizens to stay home to try to stop a third wave of the COVID-19 pandemic.
+Germany, Europe’s biggest oil consumer, is extending its lockdown until April 18.

 A stronger U.S. dollar also weighed on prices.
 As oil in priced in U.S. dollars, a stronger greenback makes oil more expensive for holders of other currencies.